evkx/evkx.github.io/content/models/acura/_index.md

 ---
 title: Acura EV models
 linktitle: "Acura"
-description: " Acura is the luxury and performance division of Japanese automaker Honda, based primarily in North America.
+description: "Acura is the luxury and performance division of Japanese automaker Honda, based primarily in North America.
 The brand was launched in 1986, marketing luxury and performance automobiles.
 Acura sells cars in the United States, Canada, Mexico, Panama, and Kuwait."
 weight: 30
 ---
 <!-- markdownlint-disable MD033 -->